 For many visitors to Ontario, the first suggestion that a world of natural wonders lies ahead comes from a sign on highway 401, not far from the exit to highway 400, in the midst of the nation’s largest metropolis – it reads, quite simply: “Algonquin Provincial Park, 250km”.

-The reality is that Algonquin Provincial Park, located about three hours drive northeast of Toronto, is just one of the treasures of the Ontario Provincial Park system.
+The reality is that Algonquin Provincial Park, located about three hours drive northeast of Toronto, is just one of the treasures of the Algonquin Provincial Park,.
 The 340 Ontario Provincial Parks encompass an area totalling 8.2 million hectares – approximately 8% of the land mass in the province of Ontario, an area larger than most states.

 We asked the expert guides to spotlight ten of the treasures within the Ontario Parks system – wilderness and near-wilderness areas that will fascinate you with the majesty of the Canadian landscape, just as they have inspired tourists for the past 125 years.